PavanKumar1905/Superstore_Dashboard/README.md

 - Which State and City has the least Profit <a href = https://github.com/PavanKumar1905/Superstore_Dashboard/blob/main/Screenshot%20(449).png> View Dashboard </a>
 - What is happening at the Subcategory level Sales for Huston <a href = https://github.com/PavanKumar1905/Superstore_Dashboard/blob/main/Screenshot%20(450).png> View Dashboard </a>
 - Which products are sold with huge losess and why? <a href = https://github.com/PavanKumar1905/Superstore_Dashboard/blob/main/Screenshot%20(451).png> View Dashboard </a>

+## Superstore Analysis
+  Based on these dashboards we understand that which states, cities, Categories, Sub Categories are  good at sales and bad at sales along with which are producing more profits and  which are producing less profits.

+## Project Insights
+   The analysis reveals that excessive discounts in certain cities are resulting in negative profits despite strong sales performance.
+Some products are being sold with discounts as high as 50%, significantly impacting profitability.
+Additionally, every order includes a minimum discount of 20%, further reducing profit margins.
+It is evident that optimizing the discount strategy can significantly enhance the Superstore's overall profitability.